Aloo Paneer Paratha Recipe

 Oil applied on the paratha.

-Press the paratha using the back of a spatula or a flat ladle and fry until it is nicely browned from both sides.
+Step 17: Press the paratha with the back of a spatula or a flat ladle, and fry until it is nicely browned on both sides.

-Make all the paratha in the same manner.
+Step 18: Make all the parathas in the same manner.
 Serve hot with butter, pickle, and yogurt.

-Note – Wipe the skillet with a paper tissue after making every 2-3 parathas.
+Note: Wipe the skillet with a paper towel after making every 2-3 parathas.

 Ready aloo paneer paratha.